Cleveland EMS: 1990-1999

 Despite an increase in the late 1980s to 14 EMS units, during the early 1990s many of the same concerns persisted regarding CEMS, including deaths due to delayed responses, unreliable vehicles, low employee pay, high turnover, a large number of low-priority calls, and an overall high call volume given the number available ambulances.
-Public proposals to improve EMS very similar to those advocated during the mid 1980s again graced the pages of the local newspaper, the Plain Dealer.
+Public proposals to improve EMS very similar to those advocated during the mid 1980s again appeared in the local newspaper, the Plain Dealer.
 Councilman Ken Johnson proposed forming a volunteer EMS first-response unit, while Cleveland firefighters continued their campaign to take over EMS, and the same ambulance company manager who penned a 1984 op-ed again proposed letting private ambulances respond to 911 calls.

 Mayor Michael R. White instead chose to embrace the recommendations of an EMS/Fire task force and invested heavily in CEMS.
 RED center was upgraded with a new computer aided dispatching and call-prioritizing system in 1993, and by 1997 20 CEMS ambulances were in service reducing response times by 28%.
 This increased investment in CEMS was credited with helping Cleveland realize its lowest homicide rate in decades, with CEMS crews saving many victims of penetrating trauma who would otherwise have been perished.

 During the 1990s working conditions for CEMS EMTs and paramedics also improved, as the city switched to from 8-hour shifts to 12-hour shifts.
 Additionally after a protracted battle between the city administration and the Cleveland Association of Rescue Employees (CARE), the main labor union for CEMS, safety equipment such as ballistic vests, helmets and protective coats were obtained for the first time.

-It is also worth noting, that on November 5, 1993, CEMS came close to suffering its first line-of-duty death when paramedic Christopher Holt was struck by an automobile at the scene of a freeway accident.
-Through the incredible efforts of his CEMS colleagues and staff at Metro hospital, Holt not only survived critical injuries, but returned to work the following year.
+On November 5, 1993, CEMS came close to its first line-of-duty death when paramedic Christopher Holt was struck by an automobile at the scene of a freeway accident.
+Through efforts of CEMS and Metro hospital staff, Holt survived critical injuries and returned to work the following year.